scambo00/Google_Assistant_WNR/README.md

-Integrating Wink Node Red and a custom Action on Google using API.AI
+Integrating Wink Node Red and a custom "Action on Google" using API.AI